Deforestation-free soy: still far from reality

 Robust criteria and control

 ‘There is an additional reason to choose for deforestation-free certification options,’ says Heleen van den Hombergh, senior expert agro commodities at IUCN NL. ’We commissioned a benchmark of soy standards to help guide European buyers and governments in their choice-making.
 Self-evidently, legal compliance is a part of responsible sourcing.
-Yet we found that certification systems that do not allow for deforestation and conversion tend to show greater awareness about the need for transparency of their certification locations and the need for robust control.
+Yet, since we commissioned the three studies at the same time, we found that certification systems such as RTRS that do not allow for deforestation and conversion tend to show greater awareness about the need for transparency of their certification locations and the need for robust control.
 Both aspects are of crucial importance to avoid illegality.’

 The European feed sector has an important role to play to draw a minimum line.
 ‘The benchmark shows that the standards allowed now under the FEFAC Soy Sourcing Guidelines show a large variation when it comes to criteria to protect forests and other ecosystems, and the way control of their implementation is assured,’ Van den Hombergh states.
-‘Deforestation free standards like RTRS, ISCC Plus, but also Pro Terra or Donau Soy provide good to reasonable quality on both aspects.
-Other standards such as CRS may play a role as stepping stones, and to link certification to sourcing landscapes.’
+‘Of the deforestation free standards, RTRS has the strongest level of assurance.
+ISCC Plus scores slightly higher when it comes to conservation criteria.
+Donau/Europe Soy, CRS and SFAP-Non Conversion, followed by Pro Terra provide good to reasonable quality on both aspects (conservation criteria and control).
+Yet, on level of assurance aspects all standards can still improve.’

 Opportunity to tackle two issues at once